julien-blanchard/texTract/README.md

 # **texTract**

-Based on an old university project from 2008 and initially designed in Perl, TexTract is a very simple python module that takes a string or a .txt file, and provides some very basic context for any given word.
+Based on an old university project from 2008 and initially designed in Perl, TexTract is a minimalist python module that takes a string or a .txt file, and provides some very basic context for any given word.

-It was originally meant to be used from the command line to obtain some basic insights from various novels in .txt format.
+It was originally meant to be used from the command line to obtain basic insights from various novels in .txt format.

 TexTract provides two main functionalities:

-1. xxx
+1. **getContext()**

 xxx

-2. xxx
+2. **getSummary()**

 xxx